sadiesawyer/comp301finalproject/readmePart2.md

 Next, set up the architecture by following the following steps:
 1. Create the `model` by instantiating a `new Model`, providing it with the dimensions of your board. *This object will manage the game state and logic.*

-2. Construct the `controller` by passing the model to a `new PlayerController`. _The controller needs access to the model so it can translate user actions into game behavior._
+2. Construct the `controller` by passing the model to a `new ControllerImpl`. _The controller needs access to the model so it can translate user actions into game behavior._

 3. Write the `View`'s constructor such that it can take in a reference to the controller and model.
 Once you are ready instantiate the `view` in `AppLauncher` using `new View(pc, model)` _The view needs the controller to send input commands, the model to display current state, and the stage and dimensions to build and manage the JavaFX layout._